bids-standard/bids-specification/src/modality-specific-files/electroencephalography.md

--   **Fiducials** are objects with a well defined location used to facilitate the localization of electrodes and co-registration with other geometric data such as the participant's own T1 weighted magnetic resonance head image, a T1 weighted template head image, or a spherical head model.
+-   **Fiducials** are objects with a well defined location used to facilitate the localization of electrodes and co-registration with other geometric data such as the subject's own T1 weighted magnetic resonance head image, a T1 weighted template head image, or a spherical head model.
 Commonly used fiducials are vitamin-E pills, which show clearly in an MRI, or reflective spheres that are localized with an infrared optical tracking system.